Ibane Bowat: Portsmouth

-On August 30, 2024 Bowat signed for EFL Championship side Portsmouth on a three-year contract for an undisclosed fee reported to be in the region of £500,000.
+On 30 August 2024 Bowat signed for EFL Championship side Portsmouth on a three-year contract for an undisclosed fee reported to be in the region of £500,000.
 However, before he had made his debut he suffered a serious knee injury in training in September 2024, rupturing the patella tendon in his right knee as he took a shot on goal, which required him to undergo surgery.
-Almost one year after being signed, he made his competitive debut for the club on August 13, 2025, starting and playing 61 minutes against Reading in the Carabao Cup.
+Almost one year after being signed, he made his competitive debut for the club on 13 August 2025, starting and playing 61 minutes against Reading in the Carabao Cup.
+On 1 November 2025, he made his league debut in a 4–0 defeat to Birmingham City.
+He scored his first league goal for the club on 13 December 2025, scoring the winner in a 2–1 win over Blackburn Rovers.

+Huddersfield Town

+On 5 August 2026, Bowat signed for EFL League One club Huddersfield Town on a three-year contract for an undisclosed fee.

 International career

 Born in England, Bowat qualifies for Scotland via his maternal grandfather hailing from Fife.
 He is also eligible to play for England, France and Cameroon.
 He has represented Scotland at Under-19 level and in September 2022 was called up for the first time to the Scotland under-21 squad.
 He made his Scotland under-21 debut on 7 November 2022 against Iceland under-21 in Motherwell.